ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/2cee85ea-76fc-40b5-8175-cfc8cb8742c0)

-Bitrate - 1Mbits/sec.
-This means that limitation does not work for `client-1` -> `client-3` route.
-Everything correct.
+Bitrate - 1 Mbits/sec.
+This means that the limitation does not work for the `client-1` -> `client-3` route.
+Everything is correct.

 ## 2.4 While your bandwidth test is still running, try to download a file from one host to the other host and see what is the max speed you can get.
 If you have more than two hosts on the network, play around with different speed values and show it.

-I need to create large file for testing.
-I used `dd` to generate file:
+I need to create a large file for testing.
+I used `dd` to generate the file:

 ```
 dd if=/dev/urandom of=test bs=322K count=1337